 The second floor of the museum features my personal favorite area, the Roger B. Chaffee Planetarium.
 Be sure to catch a show here sometime, it is a lot of fun.
 The Little Star That Could is a great show if you want to take younger kids.

-The Museum Café is also located on this floor; you can snack or dine while overlooking the Grand River.
-Available kids meals include your choice corn dog, macaroni and cheese or peanut butter and jelly sandwich.
-Each meal also comes with chips, choice of juice pouch, chocolate milk or small fountain soda, an apple and carousel ticket for $4.95 (as of 2/2017).
+The Museum Caféis also located on this floor; you can snack or dine while overlooking the Grand River.
+Available kids meals include your choice of corn dog, macaroni and cheese or peanut butter and jelly sandwich.
+Each meal also comes with chips, choice of juice pouch, chocolate milk or small fountain soda, an apple and carousel ticket for $4.95 (as of 4/2019).

-Treat your ears to something new by taking in a Mighty Wurlitzer Organ concert on the Meijer Theater (also located on the second floor).
-I can personally attest that it’s a very unique and cool experience.
+Treat your ears to something new by taking in a Mighty Wurlitzer Organ concert.
+You can check their calendar to see when they are offering this unique and cool experience.

 Additional things to see on the second floor:

-The museum’s third floor is home to rotating, feature exhibits as well as a children’s favorite: West Michigan Habitats, which features local animals of all types and varieties.
+The museum’s third floor is home to rotating, feature exhibits (right now see Expedition: Dinosaur) as well as a children’s favorite: West Michigan Habitats, which features local animals of all types and varieties.

-- Parking: There’s off street meter parking as well as a parking garage down the road.
+Parking: There’s off-street meter parking as well as a parking garage down the road ($10 max fee).

-- There is a circle drive for buses where persons with disabilities could be dropped off at the main door.
+There is a circle drive for buses where persons with disabilities can be dropped off at the main door.

-- The museum does have elevators and is stroller friendly.
+The museum has elevators and is stroller friendly.